alexneufeld/FreeCAD_PartsToolbox/ERRATA.md

 `<<A part with length>> + Part.dim1`

-This behaviour is due to the fact that the expression engine doesn't cast the quantity to a string. the fix is as follows:
+This behavior is due to the fact that the expression engine doesn't cast the quantity to a string. the fix is as follows:

 `<<A part with length>> + Part.dim1.UserString`